 Optional modules are usually available at levels 5 and 6, although optional modules are not offered on every course.
 Where optional modules are available, you will be asked to make your choice during the previous academic year.
 If we have insufficient numbers of students interested in an optional module, or there are staffing changes which affect the teaching, it may not be offered.
 If an optional module will not run, we will advise you after the module selection period when numbers are confirmed, or at the earliest time that the programme team make the decision not to run the module, and help you choose an alternative module.

 Due to the nature of the course being an online distance education course, it will be taught predominantly through synchronous and asynchronous online classes once a week.
-There will be a compulsory in-person residential aspect that will take place at the beginning of the course in January at the United Soccer Coaches Convention in America.
+There will be a compulsory in-person residential aspect that will take place in the following January at the United Soccer Coaches Convention in America (or alternative venue)

 You will be assessed by a variety of methods including presentations, written assignments and practical demonstrations.